-During the third quarter capital improvements were completed across the portfolio.
+During the fourth quarter capital improvements were completed across the portfolio.
 The majority of capital improvements were completed concurrent to leasing at the REIT's properties with the remainder as minor improvements.
-The remaining leasing costs were generally related to the high volume of new and renewal activity, totaling 58 leases executed in the current quarter.
+The remaining leasing costs were generally related to the high volume of new and renewal activity, totaling 51 leases executed in the current quarter.
 Leasing costs were well spread out across each deal with no one deal representing a large percentage of the total expenditure.
 Leasing costs to secure new tenants are generally higher than the costs to renew in-place tenants.
 In addition to property reinvestment, the leasing capital was comprised of fees related to tenant improvement allowances and other direct leasing costs, such as broker commissions and legal costs.
 To date the REIT has funded capital and leasing costs using cash flows from operations.

-&lt;sup>2 Adjusting to exclude the impact of the refinanced credit facility and extinguished mortgage during the first quarter of 2020, AFFO for the nine month period ended September 30, 2020 would be \$27.1 million.
+2 Adjusting to exclude the impact of the refinanced credit facility and extinguished mortgage during the first quarter of 2020, AFFO for the year ended December 31, 2020 would be \$36.7 million.